Hurricane Preparedness Supplies: 6 Essential Items Every Home Needs

 ● Fuel source – Some generators run on gasoline.
 Other generators run on propane or natural gas.
 Dual fuel generators can run on two of these fuels, and Tri-Fuel generators can run on all 3.
 This dual/tri fuel capability can protect you even further should a hurricane disrupt your local gas lines.

-Some of the best tri-fuel generators can provide up to 13,000 watts.
+Some of the best Tri Fuel Generators can provide up to 15,000 watts.
 Not only can these generators power your entire home, but they can also run on gasoline, propane, or natural gas to meet your specific needs.

 Chainsaw